emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## Cinebook
+### Score: 12/22
+1. Streams load very fast, but site is slow. ⚠️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI looks okay, but has room for improvement, and is slow. ❌
+1. Most sources include subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watch list when you signup, but requires google. ⚠️
+1. Site has mood based recommendations but could use more in terms of content discovery and sorting. ⚠️
+1. Site does not have 4K content. ❌

+***
 ## Vidplay
 ### Score: 12/22
 1. Streams load very fast. ✔️